-The next ingredient is bison.
-Although bison is an excellent protein source, raw bison contains more than 60% moisture.
-After cooking, the relative meat contribution of bison is dramatically reduced.
+The next ingredient is rabbit.
+Although rabbit is an excellent protein source, raw rabbit contains more than 60% moisture.
+After cooking, the relative meat contribution of rabbit is dramatically reduced.
 Therefore, it's important to ensure that other meat sources are included within the first few ingredients to ensure the product derives most of its protein from meat.

 Moving on, we have chicken fat (preserved with mixed tocopherols and citric acid).
 Chicken fat is typically collected while cooking chicken using a process called rendering.
 Chicken fat is a relatively high quality source of essential fatty acids.
 In particular, chicken fat is high in linoleic acid, an important omega-6 fatty acid.